Fritos

-Fritos is an American brand of corn chips and dipping sauces that was created in 1932 by Charles Elmer Doolin and has been produced since 1961 by the Frito-Lay division of PepsiCo.
+Fritos is an American brand of corn chips, originally a product of the Frito Corporation, which was founded in 1932 by Charles Elmer Doolin.
+It is now produced by the Frito-Lay division of PepsiCo.
 Fritos are made by deep-frying extruded whole cornmeal, unlike the similar tortilla chips, which are made from cornmeal and use the nixtamalization process (known as masa).
 It is one of two brands representing Frito-Lay along with Lay's.
+The Fritos brand also appears on a line of cheese sauces and bean dip.